 - Describe as best as you can how the test will feel.

 - If the procedure affects a part of the body your child needs for a certain function (such as speaking, hearing, or urinating), explain what changes will occur afterward.
 Discuss how long these effects will last.

 - Let your child know it's OK to yell, cry, or express pain in another way using sounds or words.

 - Allow your child to practice the positions or movements that will be needed for the procedure, such as the fetal position for a lumbar puncture.

 - Stress the benefits of the procedure and talk about things the child may like afterwards, such as feeling better or going home.
 After the test you may want to take your child for ice cream or some other treat, but do not make the treat a condition of "being good" for the test.

 - Suggest ways to stay calm, such as counting, deep breathing, singing, blowing bubbles, and relaxing by thinking pleasant thoughts.

 - Allow your child to participate in simple tasks during the procedure, if appropriate.

-- Include your child in the decision-making process, such as the time of day or the body site where the procedure is performed (this depends on the type of procedure being performed).
+- Include your child in the decision-making process, such as the time of day or the site on the body where the procedure is performed (this depends on the type of procedure being performed).

 - Encourage the child's participation during the procedure, such as holding an instrument, if allowed.

 - Let your child hold your hand or the hand of someone else who is helping with the procedure.
 Physical contact can help reduce pain and anxiety.

 - Distract your child with books, bubbles, games, hand-held video games, or other activities.

-Play and third-party communication can be wonderful ways to demonstrate the procedure for your child.
+Play can be a good way to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.